Borgward Hansa 2400: Power

 According to rumors, the vehicle was intended for the anemic four-cylinder 1758 cc engine.
 That engine went into an uprated version of the Hansa 1500.
-In the promotional event, the larger car launched with a six-cylinder engine of 2337 cc with a claimed power output of 82 bhp and a top speed of 150 km/h.
-The 1955 package of improvements included engine modifications increasing the advertised output to 100 bhp.
+In the promotional event, the larger car launched with a six-cylinder engine of 2337 cc with a claimed power output of 82 PS and a top speed of 150 km/h.
+The 1955 package of improvements included engine modifications increasing the advertised output to 100 PS.

 Power was delivered to the rear wheels via a four-speed manual gearbox with synchromesh on all ratios.
 An automatic gear change option was also advertised, making the car, according to some sources, the first German car to be offered with automatic transmission.